On the benefits of defining vicinal distributions in latent space: Discussion and Ablations

-\textbf{Computational Overhead:} We compares the computational time of our trained models using VarMixup/\textit{adv}-VarMixup with AT and TRADES adversarial training techniques.
-VarMixup, \textit{adv}-VarMixup, AT and TRADES take around 3, 5, 8.8 and 15 hours respectively.
-We considered the MMD-VAE training time too in these results.
-In addition, the transferability of a VAE trained on one dataset to do VarMixup on another makes our approach time-efficient and scalable.
+\textbf{Computational Overhead:} We compare the computational time of our trained models using VarMixup/\textit{adv}-VarMixup with commonly used adversarial training techniques: AT and TRADES.
+VarMixup, \textit{adv}-VarMixup, AT and TRADES take around 3, 5, 8.8 and 15 hours respectively for training.
+The training time of the MMD-VAE was also considered here.
+While already significantly faster than AT and TRADES, the proposed method will be more scalable and time-efficient, if a VAE trained on a dataset such as ImageNet can be directly used to generate VarMixup samples for other datasets.
+This is a typical transfer learning setting, and we hence study the performance of training VarMixup models on CIFAR-10 and CIFAR-100 datasets using MMD-VAE trained on the Tiny-Imagenet dataset.
+Respectively, VarMixup obtained mean corruption accuracy of 82.0 \% and 53.25 \% on CIFAR-10-C and CIFAR-100-C benchmarks, thus making our approach time-efficient and also scalable.